 Perito Moreno National Park

 Perito Moreno National Park is situated in the Patagonia region of southern Argentina.
 It is located in the western portion of Santa Cruz Province near the border with Chile and covers 126,830 ha (313,400 acres).
 Established in 1937, it is one of the oldest national parks in Argentina.

-The park (not to be confused with the Perito Moreno Glacier to the south) was named after explorer Francisco "Perito" Moreno who was a geographer, naturalist, anthropologist and biologist.
+The park (not to be confused with the Perito Moreno Glacier to the south) was named after explorer Francisco "Perito" Moreno, a geographer, naturalist, anthropologist, and biologist.
 He is largely credited with creating Argentina's park system after donating 18,500 acres for its first national park.

 Endangered species include the small wildcat gato pajero (Lynchailurus pajeros) and the gato huiña (Oncifelis guigna).
-Other species include guanaco, puma (cougar), pategonian fox, dwarf armadillo, ferret, skunk, tuco-tuco and south andean deer.
+Other species include guanaco, puma (cougar), Patagonian fox, dwarf armadillo, ferret, skunk, tuco-tuco, and south Andean deer.

-One hundred and fifteen species of bird have been recorded in the park, including peregrine falcon, hooded grebe, flamingo, andean goose, Podiceps (diving water birds), as well as several species of ducks, falcons and eagles.
+One hundred and fifteen bird species have been recorded in the park, including the peregrine falcon, hooded grebe, flamingo, Andean goose, Podiceps (diving water birds), and several species of ducks, falcons, and eagles.